This looks great planted out in front of the cabin.

-This moss reveals their primitive heritage through the lack of an internal vascular system while also reproducing via spores.
-Under a magnifying glass, sheet moss plants consist of layered rows of triangular leaves that proliferate in a vine-like manner.
+This moss reveals its primitive heritage through the lack of an internal vascular system while reproducing via spores.
+Under a magnifying glass, sheet moss plants consist of layered rows of triangular leaves that increase in a vine-like manner.
 These tangled vines form mounds from one-half inch to four inches in height.
 Below, a collection of thread-like roots called rhizoids serve no other purpose than to secure the plant.

 Growing Sheet Moss

-Sheet moss is easily grown in shady or semi-shady locations and likes dampness since it can’t store water.
+Sheet moss is quickly grown in shady or semi-shady locations and likes dampness since it can’t store water.
 It’s adaptable to various soil conditions but prefers an acidic surface.
 The absence of capillaries allows mosses to handle significant downward compression without damage.
-However, their tiny anchor roots also make them vulnerable to horizontal forces so be careful when walking on them.
+However, their tiny anchor roots also make them vulnerable to horizontal forces, so be careful when walking on them.